John Hopcroft

 John Edward Hopcroft (born October 7, 1939) is an American theoretical computer scientist.
 His textbooks on theory of computation (also known as the Cinderella book) and data structures are regarded as standards in their fields.
-He is a professor emeritus at Cornell University, co-director of the Center on Frontiers of Computing Studies at Peking University, the director of the John Hopcroft Center for Computer Science at Shanghai Jiao Tong University and Hopcroft Center on Computer Science at Huazhong University of Science and Tecnology.
+He is a professor emeritus at Cornell University, co-director of the Center on Frontiers of Computing Studies at Peking University, the director of the John Hopcroft Center for Computer Science at Shanghai Jiao Tong University and Hopcroft Center on Computer Science at Huazhong University of Science and Technology.
+He and Robert Tarjan won the 1986 ACM Turing Award.

 Early life and education

 Hopcroft received a Bachelor of Science with a major in electrical engineering from Seattle University in 1961.
 He received a Master of Science in electrical engineering in 1962 and a Doctor of Philosophy in electrical engineering in 1964, both from Stanford University.

 Hopcroft is the grandson of Jacob Nist, who established the Seattle-Tacoma Box Company in 1889.